Skip to main content

 Evaluate your vendor aside from their technology

 During the vendor evaluation process, your team might be more focused on the features and functionality of the new system.
 Once implemented, you are committed to 10 to 15 years on average with the new policy administration system.
-This also means a long-term relationship with your technology partner/vendor.
+This also means a long-term relationship with your technology partner/vendor and advanced technology without a culture fit can bring in its problems.
 Your organization needs to do due diligence keeping this association in mind.

 • Track record in your line of business: Your ideal technology vendor must fully understand the lines of business you manage.
 A good track record and past experience in P&C insurance platform implementation will help them to anticipate unique demands and possible roadblocks.
 An important question to ask here is what is the largest number of policies their system has handled till now.